 Apart from their non-reactive surface that's wonderful for cooking, for many, one of the major appeals of stainless steel pans is their lovely silver-colored luster.
 Although it's tough and stain-resistant, stainless steel is not completely impervious to various forms of tarnish.
-Whether you left a sauce simmering for too long or accidentally burnt a fried egg, stainless steel can sometimes develop tough stains, scorch marks, and stuck-on food bits.
+Whether you left a sauce simmering for too long or accidentally burnt a fried egg, stainless steel can sometimes develop tough stains, scorch marks, stuck-on food bits, or a rainbow discoloration.
 However, with the right cleaning method and tools, you can remove stubborn food particles and make a burnt pan look new again (minimal elbow grease required).

 Top Tips, Methods, and Tools for Cleaning Stainless Steel